-To be an actively engaged resource and referral center that provides excellent customer service, meaningful support, and timely guidance.
+To be an actively engaged resource and referral center of excellence.

 To honor KU military members, veterans, their families and supporters by providing meaningful service.

-Veterans - term used to describe a person who served or is currently serving honorably in one of the U.S. Armed Forces- U.S. Army, U. S. Marines, U.S. Navy, U.S Air Force, U.S. Coast Guard, National Guard, and Reserve Component.
+Veteran - term used to describe a person who served or is currently serving honorably in one of the U.S. Armed Forces- U.S. Army, U. S. Marine Corps, U.S. Navy, U.S Air Force, U.S. Coast Guard.

 1. This term is mainly used to describe students who are using military benefits that were transferred from their parent who served in the military.